Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Source: Arizona Judicial Branch14

-How To Get A Copy of Criminal Records & Criminal History Information in Arizona
+How To Get A Copy of Criminal Records & Criminal History Information in AZ

 DPS reports can include criminal histories, accident or citation records, civil summons records, and, in some cases, 911 tapes and transcripts.
 Records are released based on guidance provided in Arizona Statute 41-1750.
 Criminal records reports are only available to in-state agencies or employers approved by the DPS.6